dashaub/PBDP/hw7/Shaub_David_HW7.md

 18/03/24 22:57:20 INFO ShutdownHookManager: Deleting directory /mnt/tmp/spark-eb63fdf4-55a4-4ec8-b61a-b84d049b6b81/pyspark-badf14cd-7ca8-4e64-9d6b-134ccaee6e40
 ```

-This job took longer (48 seconds) to run compared to the earlier job.
+This job took longer to run compared to the earlier job: this job requires 48 seconds.

 ![reducebykey with 200 partitions](p3_reducebykey_dag_200.png)

-There were also far more tasks (253), and the read/write shuffle operations from stage 1 are now more balanced at 1021.9 KB and 1254.2 KB, respectively.
+There were also far more tasks (253), and the median read/write shuffle operations per task from stage 1 are now more balanced at 1021.9 KB and 1254.2 KB, respectively.

 The full logs are in **p3_reducebykey_200.zip**.

 We notice a few things about these different implementations:

 1. The performance betwen groupbykey/reducebykey is very similar.
+This seems reasonable since Spark is producing a DAG in an optimized fashion, somewhat similar to how a RDBMS has a query optimizer for converting a user's input into an optimized execution plan.
 2. The reducebykey job uses 5 stages whereas the groupbykey uses only 4 stages: the later stages are the same in both jobs, but with the reducebykey two extra coalese operations occur, the first which occurs in the 0th stage.
 3. Adding a large number of partitions does not help performance and actually slow things down.
 4. The large number of partitions do mean that the amount of data read/written in the first stage is balanced, however; this makes sense because we have far more partitions that each hold a small amount of data instead of a few partitions holding a large amount.
 If IO were very cheap relative to other factors, this might be a reason to consider using more partitions.